 Marmite Cashew Cheese Video Recipe

 This cheese is sweet, salty, nutty with a cheesy taste.
 It can be grated or sliced and is perfect for a cheese board or in burgers.
-If you are using it in a recipe that is cooked it’s best to make the cashew sauce and use that rather than using any agar agar to set into a block.
-See my cashew mozzarella pizza or sunflower cheese and tomato potato bake recipe for an idea of how this works and would look.
+If you are using it in a recipe that is cooked it’s best to make the cashew sauce.
+See my cashew mozzarella pizza or sunflower cheese and tomato potato bake recipe for a rough idea of how this.

 It’s very important to constantly stir the agar agar mixture when is simmering so that none sticks to the bottom.
 I only ever use agar agar powder as it’s the most potent.
 If you use the bars or flakes you need to add two to three times more.
-Agar agar can be bought quite inexpensively from Asian shops.
+Agar agar can be bought quite inexpensively from Asian shops or online.

-I don’t soak cashew nuts as unlike other nuts it isn’t needed to make them more bioavailable or easier to blend.
-Even just a 600w blender is powerful enough to make a smooth cashew mixture.
+Cashew nuts as unlike other nuts don’t need to be soaked to make them more bioavailable or easier to blend.
+Even just a 600w blender is powerful enough to make a smooth cashew mixture with unsoaked cashews.
 The best type of blender to use is a small bullet/jug type as they are very effective at blending a small amount.

 This cheese can be made without the nutritional yeast.
 I was originally going to make a cheese just using the marmite for the cheesy nutty without nutritional yeast but the two types of yeast, despite having unfortunate names, complement each other very well.

-For the photos a 3″ pan lined with greaseproof paper was used.
-The paper isn’t necessary but it does make taking the cheese very easy, gives a great ripple look to the cheese and is handy for storing in the fridge.
+A 4″ pan lined with greaseproof paper was used to make the cheese wheel.
+The paper isn’t necessary but it does make taking the cheese very easy and gives a great ripple look to the cheese.
 If the cheese is just set in a normal bowl it will look like my sprouted sunflower seed cheese.

 Marmite is a type of yeast extract spread that is popular in the UK.
 You can replace this with any other yeast extract.
 These spreads are often fortified to contain many vitamins and minerals such as B12 and folic acid.
 While yeast extract isn’t Paleo many people on a paleo diet do eat it as it’s only consumed in small amounts and contains vitamins and minerals.